mike-j-king/daily-mood-tracker/README.md

 Error handling was put in place to ensure a start_date and end_date is passed in the request body prior to returning a filtered list of moods

+Error handling was put in place to ensure a note is passed in the request body prior to updating a note for a particular moodID

+### Unit Tests

+Unit tests were created for each of the 3 API calls to test all edge cases where a user may miss or incorrectly enter information in the request body.

+Unit tests were developed with mocha/chai.

+Note: A test db was not set up for the testing of the PUT request to create a new mood, therefore each time the tests are run, a new entry will be created when testing this PUT request.

 ## API End-Points:
 ### List moods between start & end date - GET ['/moods']: